dctime/signals/issues.md

 ### 2025.5.7

-Render the model of input and output ports of the operation block
+Render the model of input and output ports of the operation block (1)

+Adding functionalities to the operation block